PlumberTaskForce/Datamining-Guide/README.md

 ##Step 5: ???

 You have now successfully extracted a game archive, and a game resource.
-If you go to "<your target environment>\Data\ClientMessages" and open entries.xml, you will find all the clientside language strings STO uses.
+If you go to "&lt;your target environment&gt;\Data\ClientMessages" and open entries.xml, you will find all the clientside language strings STO uses.

 Generally, you want to copy this file somewhere else, and then, when an update happens, repeat the unpacking process for your game, and compare the contents with your copy of the contents.xml.